saloneeshah/Final-Project/README.md

 ![Alt text](http://funkyimg.com/i/2Pcoj.png)

 ## Hypothesis or hypotheses before running the simulation:
+Recording the team’s most frequent kicking direction and then reacting accordingly can help in increasing the success rate of saving the goal by goalie than jumping in random direction

-Saving the ball based on team’s most frequent kicking direction/each striker’s most frequent kicking direction can increase the success percentage of a goalie
+Recording each striker’s most frequent kicking direction, can increase the success percentage of saving the goal by goalie than recording team's most frequent kicking direction and goalie jumping in rndom direction

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
 In the beginning, we have set the second scenario as considering player's frequent kicking direction and the third scenario as considering player's foot uses and kicking direction; However, we realized that it doesn't make a lot of sense to consider which foot the player uses, because most players will do the penalty strike with their dominant leg.
 Thus, we added the team's frequent kicking direction to our program.